 Ok.
 I’ve done it.
-I’ve made it to 26 – or very nearly if I’m being pedantic.
+I’ve made it to 26 – or very nearly, at least.

 I’ve successfully managed to navigate my way through 25 years, and I’m proud of myself too.
 Those who know me know just how clumsy I actually can be; in the quarter of a century that I’ve spent on this planet I’ve broken my arm twice, broken my foot by dropping an iPad on it – don’t ask – and locked myself in a bathroom in a tiny Italian restaurant in the middle of San Diego – and that’s just the tip of a rather huge iceberg.

 Recently, I read an article on the Independent that contained a study stating that more than half of millennials are going through a quarter-life crisis, so at least I know I’m not on my own.

 But feeling like you’re at a dead-end, questioning your career path and making erratic decisions like deciding to book a £1,500 holiday on a whim doesn’t exactly scream that you’re loving life.